bmwcarit/ramses-composer-docs/advanced/nested_prefabs/README.md

 ![](docs/prefab_wheel.png)

 Let's start with our most basic element, the wheel.
-Naturally, we create a Prefab and drag in the imported _Wheel_ MeshNode from the scengraph.
+Naturally, we create a Prefab and drag in the imported _Wheel_ MeshNode from the scene graph.
 We also add an additional Node _Suspension_ as its parent so we can better control the movements of the wheel.
 The MeshNode itself will rotate to make the wheel spin, the _Suspension_ Node will rotate for steering.